RibeThings/Heartbeat-Scripts/README.md

-# Heartbeat-Scripts
+# Heartbeat Scripts
-These are scripts for the exploit known as "Heartbeat"
+This is a repository to store every script I made for the exploit known as Heartbeat